AndyObtiva/glimmer-dsl-swt/README.md

 Learn more at the [Hello, Canvas Animation!
 Sample](#hello-canvas-animation).

-If there is anything you would like added to the Glimmer Animation DSL that you saw available in the SWT APIs, you may [report and issue](https://github.com/AndyObtiva/glimmer-dsl-swt/issues) or implement yourself and [contribute](#contributing) via a Pull Request.
+If there is anything missing you would like added to the Glimmer Animation DSL that you saw available in the SWT APIs, you may [report an issue](https://github.com/AndyObtiva/glimmer-dsl-swt/issues) or implement yourself and [contribute](#contributing) via a Pull Request.

 ### Data-Binding